l-koehler/bridgetest/README.md

 while the server assumes textures, blocks and items are known by the client,
 this program does NOT ONLY proxy all traffic, but also sends a texture
 pack and block/item/entity definitions, which are obtained from [ArcticData](https://github.com/Articdive/ArticData).
+You can generate these definitions yourself if you don't want to use ArcticData,
+possibly by using [Minecrafts inbuilt Data Generators](https://wiki.vg/Data_Generators) instead of it.

 #### Things that should be added: